Paltoudara/_VECTOR_/README.md

 12) show justs prints all the elements in the vector uses this func if the elements are printable (we can call cout in them

-13)operator [] we use it just to access the vector and change its contents
+13) operator [] we use it just to access the vector and change its contents this doesn't check in release if you passed valid index(use with care)

+14) at func this func we use it for the same purpose as operator [] but we check if the index is valid and then we throw for invalid indexes

+15) destructor justs destroys the vector and frees the memory and all the size=capacity=0\

+16) clear func it just deletes all the elements in the vector but doesn't affect capacity it justs affects size and makes it 0

+17) front func it justs give the first element of the vector